Definition - What does Sperm Morphology mean?

 At least 4% of sperm should have normal morphology.
 This means that having at least 4% of sperm with a normal morphology is less likely to impact fertility.

 In addition to sperm morphology, a semen analysis also measures sperm count, concentration, motility and the volume of semen.
 The semen is analyzed under a microscope and the percentage of normal sperm is estimated.
 Strict (Kruger) criteria look at multiple sperm characteristics.

 A typical sperm is shaped similar to tadpole:

 - A defined cap on the top of the head (acrosome)

 - Midpeice with no abnormalities

 - Long tail with no abnormalities

-Abnormal sperm can still fertilize an egg.
-One study found that 22.9% of men with 0% morphology were actually able to conceive naturally, compared to 55.6% of the control group with normal morphology.
-Additionally, the mishappen structure does not mean that there are problems with the genetic material inside.
+Yet, abnormal sperm can still fertilize an egg.
+One study found that 22.9% of men with 0% normal morphology were able to conceive naturally, compared to 55.6% of the men with normal morphology.
+Additionally, these misshapen structures do not necessarily mean that there are problems with genetic material.

 - Men with a complete absence of normal sperm morphology exhibit high rates of success without assisted reproduction.
 (2017).